evshiron/IngressCraft/README.md

 A whim of making Ingress in MineCraft 1.7.10 with Forge.

+Recently I am busy preparing for final exams, plus I have met some problems implementing Link and Linking.
+Let me take a rest, hopefully not too long :)

 ## Brief

 This project is developed by @evshiron and @orz3969 on 2015 Unique Hack Day, as a gift for all Ingress agents joining that event.
 Many thanks to @orz3969.